beebeeep/cacus/README.md

 Installation:
 -----------
-Get the code, install the dependencies:
+Get the code, run ```python setup.py install```
-Python libs (via pip or apt):
+Dependencies:
 - pymongo
 - motor
 - tornado
 - pyinotify
 - requests
-- pyme
+- gnupg
 - yapsy
 - concurrent.futures
-- python-debian (>= 0.1.21+nmu3 for .xz compression support in .deb)
+- python-debian (>= 0.1.22 for .xz compression support in .deb)

-Debian packages:
-- mini-dinstall (it's not actually used as repo manager, just one python lib)
+Also mini-dinstall package needed (cacus uses it's python library to parse some Debian files) - this dependency will be removed later.

 Also you will need MongoDB running somewhere, and storage:
 - Dummy local file storage - ready to use